 - Apply 3-4 coats of gesso before painting.
 The gesso should prepare your canvas for painting, it is also can increase color vivacity.

 2. Add a bit of gesso to your paint as its ingredients can make your acrylics more opaque.

 3 – Add special mediums

 In fact, there is almost no medium specifically created to make acrylics more opaque.
-Still, some brands try to help artists and add to their product range opaque mediums.
+Still, some brands try to help artists and adding to their product range opaque mediums.
 Honestly, I’d recommend using less expensive alternatives to this method.

-If you use fluid acrylics, the best way for you to make acrylics more opaque is to simply use Schmincke Opaque Medium that is created specifically to add opacity to acrylic ink.
+If you use fluid acrylics, the best way for you to make acrylics more opaque is to simply use Schmincke Opaque Medium which is created specifically to add opacity to acrylic ink.
 You can still try to use it with normal paint but it doesn’t work as well with thicker paint as with fluid paint.